Baseng0815/Webpage/markdown/2022_japan_room.md

 <figcaption>Glorious toaster and water heater</figcaption></figure>
 </div>

-We don't have a dishwasher unforunately which, in combination with weird garbage rules like needing to wrap every. single. piece. of food stuff and waste into a plastic bag before throwing it away, makes cooking more complicated stuff annoying quite quickly.
+We don't have a dishwasher unfortunately which, in combination with weird garbage rules like needing to wrap every. single. piece. of food stuff and waste into a plastic bag before throwing it away, makes cooking more complicated stuff annoying quite quickly.